-The 1928 prayer book was the Protestant Episcopal Church’s third prayer book (the first two were in 1789 and 1892.)
+The 1928 Book of Common Prayer was the Protestant Episcopal Church’s third prayer book (the first two were in 1789 and 1892.)
 At the time it was considered an extensive revision, but as it happened it was the Episcopal Church’s last truly “Anglican” prayer book.
 The introduction of its replacement (heralded by the aptly named “trial liturgies” in 1971) created an uproar; adherence to it became a “litmus test” for a true conservative, and still is for many.
 The church’s hierarchy, in typical style, went ahead and replaced it with the 1979 book.

 You can download the prayer book by on the cover to the left or at the link below.